+Sure.
+Previous theories argued that brief gameplay sessions “activated aggression-related networks” which would later have unconscious and automatic influences on behavior, i.e. social priming.
+Sometime around the third or fourth refuted Bargh study the field stopped mentioning this.

+Personally, I think that social priming provides an excellent theoretical framework for thinking about these effects, but not in the way one might expect.
+It’s not “social priming” in that minor manipulations have big unconscious effects; no, it’s “social priming” in that experiments get tortured until a significant p-value is obtained.
+It’s “general strain theory”or whatever O’Boyle et al. called it that made people torture their dissertations into publishable shape.

 The Anderson et al. meta-analysis essentially rested on these theories’ prediction of a main effect for “the effect” and had little in terms of potential moderators.
 Yet their analyses and yours also documented heterogeneity in effects (at least in some types of research in this domain): What is driving these discrepancies?
 In other literatures, interventions tend to have more dramatic impact on members of vulnerable populations than on those who buffer such effects by their own resources (e.g., empathy) and the resources of others connected to them (e.g., imagine parents scolding bad behavior).
 Similarly, Reviewer #3 suggests that more research with rigorous methods (large samples and preregistrations) is needed to understand the effects of violent video games on aggression, but such efforts should be cognizant of unexplained heterogeneity in “the effect.”
 Similarly, very recent research has shown that instabilities in replication findings may often be attributed to hidden moderators (see Van Bavel et al., 2016, PNAS, 10.1073/pnas.1521897113).

+[Honestly, buddy?
+Who the fuck knows.
+Considering that all these studies are run on college kids, I’m guessing the heterogeneity is methodological, not personological.
+There’s clear methods heterogeneity.]

+The Van Bavel paper is controversial (see X, X, X, CITATION NEEDED).

+The issue in this literature is not that some experiments do find the effect and others do not.
+The issue is that the studies selected as best-practices by Anderson et al. almost always do replicate (i.e., find statistical significance), even when they should not (i.e., very poor power).
+There’s no heterogeneity in effects on behavior in experiments once you’ve accounted for small-study effects.
+For affect, some of the heterogeneity is caused by the Ballard & Weist outlier.